prmy-t/5443-Spatial-DB-thumar/Assignments/Project01/README.md

 - This project contains Frontend & Backend.
 - The backend is written in Node.js with supporting packages like Express.js and pg.
-- The frontend is written in React.js.
+- The frontend is written in React.js with supporting packages like react-bootstrap.

 ## Installation